qwertysd-cmd/my_libinput/README.md

 Because the devs made it clear that they will not implement edge motion [here](https://gitlab.freedesktop.org/libinput/libinput/-/issues/131) and additionally, my future plans deviate from what libinput is actually meant to do.

-It is currently on par with version 1.28.1.
+It is currently on libinput version 1.28.1.
 I plan on making my additional features work with future versions as well.

 ---
 libinput is a library that provides a full input stack for display servers